2006 FIFA World Cup final: Zidane and Materazzi's views

-Zidane later said that he did not regret his actions because "it would be like admitting that he was right to say all that".
-Materazzi offered his version of events two months later claiming that after he had grabbed Zidane's jersey, Zidane remarked, "If you want my shirt, I will give it to you afterwards", and he replied to Zidane that he would prefer his sister, but claimed during the interview that he was unaware Zidane even had a sister.
-Over a year after the incident, Materazzi confirmed that his precise words to Zidane were: "I prefer the whore that is your sister".
+In his first interview, Zidane said that he did not regret his actions because "it would be like admitting that he was right to say all that".
+According to the BBC, Materazzi said, "I wish an ugly death to you and all your family", and then told Zidane to "go fuck yourself".
+SOS Racisme, a Paris-based anti-racism group, said that "several very well informed sources" had suggested Materazzi called Zidane a "dirty terrorist".
+Materazzi offered his version of events two months later, stating that after he had grabbed Zidane's jersey, Zidane remarked, "If you want my shirt, I will give it to you afterwards", and he replied to Zidane that he would prefer his sister, but said during the interview that he was unaware Zidane even had a sister.